geekhall/zeus/README.md

 # Zeus

-Zeus is a starter template for Vue 3, TypeScript, and Vite.
+Zeus is a starter template for Vue 3, TypeScript and Vite. integrated with Element Plus, TailwindCSS, Vue Router, Vuex, Axios and Cypress.